About the Data Catalog

 Nicole Contaxis

-Nicole Contaxis, MLIS MA is the Lead for Data Discovery and the NYU Data Catalog at the NYU Health Sciences Library.
-She works alongside the research community to improve data sharing and discovery.
-Her areas of interest include data sharing and governance, data ethics, and community engagement.
+Nicole Contaxis, MLIS, MA, is the Head of Data Sharing and Metadata Management and Lead for the NYU Data Catalog at the NYU Health Sciences Library.
+She works alongside the research community to improve data sharing and findability.
+Her work focuses on research data infrastructure, research data practices, ethics, and policy.
 Nicole is a former National Digital Stewardship Resident at the National Library of Medicine.
 She received her MLIS from UCLA, and her MA in Bioethics from NYU.

 Michelle